nitingupta95/yardStick/README.md

     npm run dev
     # or
     yarn dev

+4. Open your web browser and navigate to `http://localhost:3000`

 ```
-4. Open your web brows
-er and navigate to [http://localhost:3000](http://localhost:3000)

 ## Configuration
 Create a .env.local file in the root directory with your environment variables: